axelvaldez/radical-companies/_posts/3-fiat-model/force-and-pain/2023-02-04-captured-love.markdown

 ---

 <div style="display:none;">
- <p>The English enclosures captured more than land: they also captured our essential drive to care for and nourish our social circle. <em>That</em>, as a system, continues to this day.</p>
+ <p>The English enclosures captured more than land: they also captured our essential drive to care for and nourish our social circle. <em>That</em>, as a system, continues to this day.
+We call it <span class='_paradigm'>Fiat</span> to make it visible</p>
 </div>

 <h1>&nbsp;</h1>